Contact Us

 Lori Connell

 Gabriela Sevilla graduated from our Beauty School in August 2012.
 When she graduated, she immediately started working out of her rented home to offer services in her community.
-Gabriela and her husband own a house, but it was in such disrepair they could not live in it or use it for her business.
-Because they had to rent another house, they never had money to improve the house they owned as they had planned.
+Gabriela and her husband own a house, but it was in such disrepair that they could not live in it or use it for her business.
+Because they had to rent another home, they never had money to improve the house they owned as they had planned.

 Gabriela at a glance